happynocode/flowsense/README.md

 The project is configured for automatic deployment to GitHub Pages:

 1. Fork this repository
+2. Update the repository name in:
+   - `vite.config.ts` - change the `base` path to your repository name
+   - `src/App.tsx` - update the `basename` in BrowserRouter
-2. Set up GitHub Secrets:
+3. Set up GitHub Secrets:
    - `VITE_SUPABASE_URL`
    - `VITE_SUPABASE_ANON_KEY`
+4. Enable GitHub Pages in repository settings (source: GitHub Actions)
-3. Push to main branch to trigger deployment
+5. Push to main branch to trigger deployment

 ## 📖 Usage